 Scott Voelker produces an Amazon FBA Podcast — and for many of you, that statement was total jibberish.
 That’s because Scott has discovered that driving deep into a niche topic enables him to attract a very niche and passionate audience.
 So, just so you have some context…

 The FBA part of what I said stands for “Fulfilled by Amazon,” it’s a way of selling products you create or source and have Amazon ship them, handle customer service, handle the processing – everything.
 It’s an AMAZING possibility for those who want to build their own product-based business.
 But it’s NOT easy, as Scott explains.
-You’ll hear his story, learn about how he learned online marketing and creative d
+You’ll hear his story, learn about how he learned online marketing and creativity

 You’ll benefit from listening to this episode if you…

 - Are willing to take action to move forward… no matter where you’re starting from [0:52]